Stanwukong/Stanwukong/README.md

-- Pursuing a career in Software Development
+- I am pursuing a career in Software Development
 - I'm interested in Web development and Artificial intelligence
 - I’m currently learning C, Python, Bash Scripting and Linux OS as well as the Next/React Ecosystem.
 - Fun fact: I try to document all my projects.
 If you notice any missing documentation please raise an issue